tpm2-software/tpm2-pkcs11/docs/INTEROPERABILITY.md

 via [tpm2\_createprimary](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_createprimary.1.md)
 and persist them via [tpm2\_evictcontrol](https://github.com/tpm2-software/tpm2-tools/blob/master/man/tpm2_evictcontrol.1.md).

 You can create tokens and link keys generated with *tpm2-tools* as illustraded below.
-One crucial benefit of persisten objects, besides token speed as it doesn't need to invoke the TPM2_CreatePrimary command, is that any template can be used for the persistent object; one is not limited to the few pre-defined templates.
+One crucial benefit of persistent objects, besides token speed as it doesn't need to invoke the TPM2_CreatePrimary command, is that any template can be used for the persistent object; one is not limited to the few pre-defined templates.